jthalpern/jthalpern.github.io/_pages/Why.md

 #### I know how to manage projects, juggle multiple priorities, and meet deadlines
-The world of digital publishing is extremely fast-paced.
+The world of independent publishing is extremely fast-paced.
 My first book (37K words) went from concept to publication in under a month, followed by four interconnected sequels written and published at the same pace.
 I am very experienced managing multiple, complex projects, and doing it all on time.

 #### I'm a fast and self-directed learner, very capable of picking up new skills, software, style guides, etc. quickly